tarwn/lessthandot-hugo/blogs/content/posts/2009-06-26-can-t-depend-on-sp_depends-try-using-sp_.md

 <pre>name		type		updated	selected	column
 dbo.Blah	user table	no	yes		SomeCol</pre>

-And as you can see it also shows that the table is used..like Borat would say “Very Nice”
+And as you can see it also shows that the table is used..like Borat would say "Very Nice"

 Clean up by dropping these sample objects